-Common Dental Issues in Childhood – and What to Do about them
+Common Dental Issues in Childhood & What to Do about them!

 It isn’t uncommon for children to be referred to us for specialist orthodontic advice or treatment.
 If this happens to your child, don’t worry: it isn’t always necessary or desirable to intervene and any intervention will be tailored to the needs of your child.

 It’s quite common for dentists to refer their patients to our specialist orthodontic team and, inevitably, some of these patients will be children.

 If this happens to your child, don’t worry; bear in mind that it is important to listen to expert advice, but this won’t always result in treatment being necessary.
 However, you need to follow up with an expert in order to make a decision about your child’s treatment from a position of knowledge.

 What are the common issues behind a referral to an orthodontic expert?

 There are many reasons why a child could be referred to an orthodontic specialist.